ngoctan95/CustomCalendarView/README.md

 # CustomCalendarView
+Hi everyone, I'm Tan.
-Hi everyone, this is the first library support multirange for UNCalendar view.
+This is the first library which support multirange for UNCalendar view.

 This will be updated more function in the nearest future.
 Dont be messed up with multirange, will be cool!
+Contact me via gmail: nguyenngoctan44@gmail.com is any, or any pull request are welcome.

 ![alt text](http://oi67.tinypic.com/1628to8.jpg)